 - Inform supervisor of problems relating to employed attendants.

 - Record reasons for attendant call-offs or refusing work.

 - Responsible for pre-employment screening of potential attendants prior to meeting the consumer.

 - Maintain weekly communication and documentation to meet consumer needs.

 - Visit consumers on a quarterly basis to maintain proper documentation and regulate optimum care.

 - Arrange and provide training to attendants of duties listed in individual service plans, independent living philosophy, and paperwork related to job duties.

 - Monitor consumer care in accordance with the Office of Long Term Living by ensuring consistency and accuracy in services provided in the terms of type, scope, amount, duration and frequency.
-These are defined as follows:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations under the Americans with Disabilities Act may be made to enable individuals with disabilities to perform the essential functions.